-No, the rotten theory that the Trotskyists are mustering their last forces must be cast aside.
+No, the rotten theory that Trotskyites are mustering their last forces must be case aside.

-(12) Finally we must smash and cast aside still another rotten theory to the effect that since we Bolsheviks are many, while the wreckers are few, since we Bolsheviks have the support of tens of millions of people, while the Trotskyist wreckers can be numbered in tens and units, then we Bolsheviks can afford to ignore this handful of wreckers.
+12. Finally we must smash and cast aside still another rotten theory to the effect that since we Bolsheviks are many, while the wreckers are few, since we Bolsheviks have the support of tens of millions of people, while the Trotskyite wreckers can be numbered in tens and units, then we Bolsheviks can afford to ignore this handful of wreckers.